 Two Southwesterners were evangelizing in the Rosemont Park neighborhood near the Southwestern campus when they learned an important lesson: sometimes, evangelism means nurturing seeds that have already been planted.
 In other words, people may be ready to accept Christ, but they need someone to help them take the next step into salvation.

-“Josh took the lead and introduced us as visitors from the big school just down the street,” Leeds says.
+“Michael took the lead and introduced us as visitors from the big school just down the street,” Leeds says.
 “She said she’d heard of Jesus but wasn’t able to come up with a reason as to why God should admit her into heaven if she were to die that day.”

-Despite a garbage truck rumbling through the neighborhood, making conversation difficult, Jung shared the Gospel.
+Despite a garbage truck rumbling through the neighborhood, making conversation difficult, Kim shared the Gospel.
 “She listened intently, and when asked if she would like to place her faith in Jesus alone for salvation, she said she would,” Leeds says.
 “I led her in the sinner’s prayer.”

 The evangelists learned that the woman lives near Travis Avenue Baptist Church.
 “She had attended services there a few times before drifting away,” Leeds recalls.
 “We secured her phone number, and she was excited to have someone from Travis follow up with her to help her grow in Christ.”

 The evangelists asked if there was anyone else in her home with whom they could share.
 A relative was there who spoke only Spanish.
-“Josh and I both encouraged her to share with her relative what she’d just learned and done, and she said she would,” Leeds says.
+“Michael and I both encouraged her to share with her relative what she’d just learned and done, and she said she would,” Leeds says.